ninja-ide/ninja-ide-documentation/docs/plugin.rst

 .. method:: get\_opened\_documents(self)

-This method returns the name of the open files.
+This method returns the name of the open file(s).

 .. method:: add\_editor(self, fileName="", content=None, syntax=None)

 This method creates a new editor.

 - fileName: Absolute path to a file
 - content: Content for the editor if not fileName
 - syntax: Syntax name, for example python